 - What is my average shipping cost per shipping method?

 - What were my historical stock levels at any point in time in any location?

 - What is the total number of bins/shelves/pallets I’m being charged for?

 By using EOQ for your ecommerce business, you can improve your overall inventory management process.
 By ordering the right amount of inventory instead of guessing what to order, you can reduce costs, prevent stockouts, and keep your supply chain operating smoothly.

-If you’re looking for a more robust fulfillment solution, ShipBob is a tech-enabled 3PL that provides warehousing and many inbound and outbound logistics services for thousands of ecommerce merchants.
-We offer scalability, a global network of fulfillment center locations, and best-in-class fulfillment technology.
+If you’re looking for a more robust fulfilment solution, ShipBob is a tech-enabled 3PL that provides warehousing and many inbound and outbound logistics services for thousands of ecommerce merchants.
+We offer scalability, a global network of fulfilment centre locations, and best-in-class fulfilment technology.